River Lugg: History

 On many of Britain's lowland rivers, there was an uneasy relationship between use of the water for milling, which required weirs to be built, and navigation, which required freedom of movement along the waterway.
-The 1695 Act took a radical approach, allowing the weirs to be bought and demolished, with funding for the purchases to be raised by a rate on the county of Herefordshire.
+The Rivers Wye and Lugg Navigation Act 1695 took a radical approach, allowing the weirs to be bought and demolished, with funding for the purchases to be raised by a rate on the county of Herefordshire.
 On the Wye, some of the weirs were associated with fishing, but on the Lugg, all of them were connected with milling.
 Details of them have survived, because a comprehensive survey was carried out by an anonymous author, thought to be Daniel Dennell, who had previously worked on the Exeter Canal, and Dennell's document was acquired by the British Museum in 1856.
 The survey listed ten mills between Lugg Bridge, Leominster and the junction with the Wye, but this was probably the number of wheels or pairs of millstones, rather than the number of buildings where milling occurred.
 The annual value of each mill was to be established, and the price to buy the mill and weir was then fixed at 16 times that value.

 It is not clear exactly what work was done, since the relevant sheets from the accounts are missing, but a lot of money was spent.
 Locks may have been put into some of the weirs; this was certainly true at Tidnor, and may have also been the case at the confluence with the Wye, at Mordiford, Hampton Court, and some other sites.
 Several bridges were altered, by breaking one of the arches and constructing a timber drawbridge or later a raised arch.
 Overall, the policy of removing the weirs was not a success, as it meant that water levels dropped significantly, and navigation was hindered by shoals, which prevented boats from passing.
-A third Act of Parliament was obtained on 15 May 1727, which openly stated that destroying the weirs had been a mistake, and allowed the trustees to reinstate them, with associated locks.
+A third act of Parliament, the Rivers Wye and Lugg Navigation Act 1726 (13 Geo.
+1. c.
+34) was obtained on 15 May 1727, which openly stated that destroying the weirs had been a mistake, and allowed the trustees to reinstate them, with associated locks.
 Neither the minutes nor the accounts for this phase of the work have survived.